dlintec/k-meteor-dev/README.md

 - <a href="https://download.docker.com/mac/stable/Docker.dmg" target="_blank">Docker for Mac install package</a>

-Once Docker is installed in your host machine, open the docker application and "settings/Shared drives" add /opt/application

 b)Copy the following command in a new console and press enter:

 for Linux:

-    sudo curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart > kstart;chmod +x kstart;. kstart
+    curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart > $HOME/kstart;chmod +x kstart;.$HOME/kstart

 - This will create a script called "kstart" in your current path and a new folder at /opt/application (you should have user privileges to this folder).
 All your applications will be created on that folder of your host machine and mounted inside the container under /opt/application.
+- Once Docker is installed in your host machine, open the docker application and "settings/Shared drives" add /opt/application to the shared volumes

 for Mac:

-    curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart-mac > $HOME/kstart;chmod +x $HOME/kstart
+    curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart-mac > $HOME/kstart;chmod +x $HOME/kstart;mkdir -p $HOME/Desktop/k-meteor-dev
-    .$HOME/kstart

-- This will create a script called "kstart" in your home path (/Users/youruser) and a new folder at /Users/youruser/Desktop.
+- This will create a script called "kstart" in your home path (/Users/youruser) and a new folder at /Users/youruser/Desktop/k-meteor-dev.
 This folder will be mounted inside the container under /opt/application.
+- Once Docker is installed in your host machine, open the docker application and in "settings/Shared drives" add /Users/youruser/Desktop/k-meteor-dev